denis-colliot/deploy-api/README.md

 ## How does it work?
-This deployment API is served as an executable JAR (Java ARchive).

 It should be executed in command line to deploy a build on a specific environment, like this:
 ```
 java -jar deploy-api-0.0.1.jar {env} {build} [{number}]